US IPO Week Ahead: The IPO market cools off in a 2 IPO week

 Lock-up periods will be expiring for Keros Therapeutics (KROS) on Monday, 10/5, and Inventiva (IVA) on Thursday, 10/8.

-Renaissance Capital recently released its Quarterly Reviews for the US and Global IPO markets, exploring the third quarter’s record-breaking activity, best and worst performers, and outlook for the rest of 2020.
+Renaissance Capital recently released its Quarterly Review for the US IPO market, exploring the third quarter’s record-breaking activity, best and worst performers, and outlook for the rest of 2020.

 - The 3Q 2020 US IPO Market Review